Violent California earthquake damages homes, disrupts power

 The power outage involved the main transmission line that runs into the region and Pacific Gas & Electric’s restoration work was slowed because rain prevented use of a helicopter to assess damage, said state Sen. Mike McGuire, who represents the area.

-The utility said it expected electricity to be restored within 24 hours, but 57,000 customers remained without power at mid-afternoon.
+The utility said it expected electricity to be restored within 24 hours.
+Crews had restored power to about 40,000 customers — more than half of those impacted by outages — by Tuesday evening.

 Humboldt County has about 136,000 residents and is in a part of the state that has a long history of large earthquakes, including a magnitude 7.0 in 1980 and a 6.8 in 2014, according to the California Earthquake Authority.